stevenwchien/csml-iw-rrp/README.md

 For this project, we use BERT.
 More information about this can be found on the Github, or their paper.

 ## Training

+The training script takes in the following optional arguments:
+- --data_dir:

 ## Testing